This is Part I of a two-part series.

 How does this plant-insect relationship effect birds in particular?
 According to Tallamy, 96 percent of our terrestrial birds need insects and spiders in their diets at one stage of their lives or another.
 To make more birds, insects, particularly caterpillars, are not optional.

-Spiders, flies, mosquitoes, aphids, bees, beetles, ants, caterpillars and gnats, which comprise a number of flying insects, are commonly part of the ruby-throated’s protein and fat diet.
+Spiders, flies, mosquitoes, aphids, bees, beetles, caterpillars and gnats, which comprise a number of flying insects, are commonly part of the ruby-throated’s protein and fat diet.
 In fact, some authorities, like Dr. Tallamy, view hummingbirds as insectivorous birds that happen to also eat plant nectar.
 “Hummingbirds like and need nectar but 80 percent of their diet is insects and spiders,” Tallamy explains.
 “If you don’t have those insects and spiders in your yard, it doesn’t matter how many hummingbird feeders you have, you are not going to be able to support hummingbirds.”

 Spiders are Awesome!